"Love is patient. Love is kind, not arrogant,

 "Love that does not rejoice in unrighteousness but rejoices with the truth.
 The love that believes all things, hopes all things, and endures all things.
 Because God promises that this kind of Love never fails" (1 Corinthians 13:4-8).
 Because this kind of love also "covers a multitude of sins" (1 Peter 4:8).

-Be sure to "‘Record the vision and inscribe it on tablets, that the one who reads it may run.
+It's important to be sure to "‘Record the vision and inscribe it on tablets, that the one who reads it may run.
 The vision is yet for the appointed time; it hastens toward the goal and will not fail.
 Though it tarries, WAIT for it; for it will certainly come, it will not delay.'”
 (Habakkuk 2:2-3).

-When you begin to worry, remember that He hasn’t given us a spirit of fear but of power, love, and of a sound mind" (2 Timothy 1:7).
+When you begin to worry, remember that He hasn’t given us a spirit of fear but of power, love, and a sound mind" (2 Timothy 1:7).

 And finally, remind yourself (and others) He doesn’t need you.
 Trusting Him means you’ll have a front-row seat because you believe and trust His promise: “You… and your household will be saved" (Acts 16:31).